-- Bi annual testing is performed by volunteers. - FRWC provides coordination and training - Testing is done at 30 sites throughout the Flint Water Shed (18 within Genesee County) - Project GREEN also introduces Benthic Monitoring to the students. - Detailed information on sites tested and surveyed are on page 1 & 2 of Attachment A
+- Bi annual testing is performed by volunteers. - FRWC provides coordination and training - Testing is done at 30 sites throughout the Flint Water Shed (18 within Genesee County) - Project GREEN also introduces Benthic Monitoring to the students. - Detailed information on sites tested and surveyed is in Attachment A